 Vibrations from Allied bombings during World War II further contributed to the painting's destruction.
 Finally, in 1980, a 19-year restoration effort began.
 The Last Supper was ultimately restored, but it lost much of its original paint along the way.

 Part of what makes The Last Supper so striking is the perspective from which it's painted, which seems to invite the viewer to step right into the dramatic scene.
-To achieve this illusion, da Vinci hammered a nail into the wall, then tied string to it to make marks that helped guide his hand in creating the painting's angles.
+To achieve this illusion, Leonardo da Vinci hammered a nail into the wall, then tied string to it to make marks that helped guide his hand in creating the painting's angles.